Skip to contents

 image

 A binary image: a matrix where non-zero values are foreground and zero values are background.
 Logical, integer, and numeric inputs are accepted.
+NA values are rejected with an error rather than silently coerced.

 metric